freifeld/cpabDiffeo/README.md

 # To enable you import the cpab package which is inside ~/cpabDiffeo
 export PYTHONPATH=$PYTHONPATH:$~/cpabDiffeo/
 ```
+That's it.
+You should be good to go.
 # How to run the code
 For now, this is just quick demo that shows synthesis in 2d and has several possible configurations that the user can modify.
 To run the demo, first neviagate into the cpab directory.
 Then:
 ```